chudzikr/EDA/README.md

 # EDA
-## Springboard Exploratory Data Analysis Projects
+## Springboard Hypothesis Testing and Exploratory Data Analysis Projects
 The following mini-projects will walk you through how hypothesis testing can be used to elicit insights from data and create good data stories.